suryabulusu/ensime.github.io/lsp-wg.md

 https://gitlab.com/fommil/scalaz-deriving/blob/master/deriving-plugin/src/main/scala/scalaz/plugins/deriving/AnnotationPlugin.scala
 this is much better behaved than annotation macros, but it does not support annotations by their FQN.
-I recommend that a phase be added to the compiler that names annotations, or to improve my =AnnotationPlugin.scala= to add support for naming of expected annotations (ignoring shadowing by annotations of the same name).
+I recommend that a phase be added to the compiler that names annotations, or to improve my `AnnotationPlugin.scala` to add support for naming of expected annotations (ignoring shadowing by annotations of the same name).